ppy/osu-wiki/wiki/Multi/en.md

 Title | Description
 :---: | :---
-`All`/`osu!`/`osu!taiko`/`osu!catch`/ `osu!mania` | Self-explanatory; show only Match Setup with the currently specified game mode.
+`All`/`osu!`/`osu!taiko`/`osu!catch`/ `osu!mania` | Self-explanatory; show only Match Setup with the **currently specified game mode**.
-`Owned Beatmaps` | Show only Match Setup which the player has the beatmap when enabled.
+`Owned Beatmaps` | Show only Match Setup which the player **has the beatmap** when enabled.
-`Show Full`      | Show Match Setup with full slots.
+`Show Full`      | Show Match Setup with **full slots**.
 Do note that the Match Setup cannot be entered as long as there are no available slots in the Match Setup.
-`Search`         | Click on the searchbar and type in the title of the Match Setup or the host/player name to find the Match Setup with the specified search term.
+`Search`         | Click on the searchbar and type in the title/beatmap used for the Match Setup or the host/player name to **find the Match Setup with the specified search term**.
 When using the searchbar, all filters will be ignored temporarily except `Show In-progress` (the only available filter option when the searchbar was used) until the searchbar is empty.
-`Games with Friends` | Only show Match Setup hosted/entered by the friends of the player when enabled.
+`Games with Friends` | **Only show Match Setup hosted/entered by the friends of the player** when enabled.
 This filter option will overwrites all other filter options when enabled.
-`Show Locked`      | Show locked Match Setup when enabled.
+`Show Locked`      | Show **locked** Match Setup when enabled.
 Do note that to enter the Match Setup, a proper password must be given.
-`Show In-progress` | Show currently-playing Match Setup when enabled.
+`Show In-progress` | Show **currently-playing** Match Setup when enabled.
 If the Match Setup contains empty slots, it is possible to enter the Match Setup.
 The player should wait patiently until the currently-playing match concludes and prepare for the next match instead.
 The Match Setup text colour will change to grey with `(In progress)` appended to the back of the title until the match ends.

 ---